Vanilla-OS/Vib/docs/articles/en/vscode-extension.md

 Visual Studio Code is a popular code editor that provides a wide range of features to help you write, debug, and deploy your code, other than being highly customizable, it also offers a wide range of extensions to enhance your development experience, for example for working with YAML files.

-Vib recipes are written in YAML, and usually a standard text editor or the YAML support provided by Visual Studio Code is enough to work with them.
+Vib recipes are written in YAML, and usually, a standard text editor or the YAML support provided by Visual Studio Code is enough to work with them.
 However, we have developed a dedicated extension for Visual Studio Code to make working with Vib recipes even easier and more efficient.

 ## Features